Power outages in Ukrainian cities, Moldova after new strikes

-KYIV, Ukraine (AP) — Authorities reported power outages in multiple cities of Ukraine, including parts of Kyiv, and in neighboring Moldova after renewed strikes on Wednesday struck Ukrainian infrastructure facilities.
+KYIV, Ukraine (AP) — A punishing new barrage of Russian strikes on Ukrainian infrastructure on Wednesday caused power outages across large parts of the country as well as neighboring Moldova, adding to damage to Ukraine's power network and misery for civilians as winter begins.

-Multiple regions reported attacks in quick succession, suggesting a barrage of strikes.
+Multiple regions reported attacks in quick succession.
 In several regions, authorities reported strikes on critical infrastructure.
-The Kyiv city administration said that three people were dead and three wounded in the capital after a Russian strike hit a two-story building.
+Officials in Kyiv said that three people were dead and nine wounded in the capital after a Russian strike hit a two-story building.

-Russia has been pounding the power grid and other facilities with missiles and exploding drones for weeks, seemingly aiming to turn the cold and dark of winter into a weapon.
+Russia has been pounding the power grid and other facilities with missiles and exploding drones for weeks.
+The new strikes piled further intense stress on an energy system that is being damaged faster than it can be repaired.

+Before the latest barrage, President Volodymyr Zelenskyy had said that Russian strikes had already damaged around half of Ukraine’s infrastructure.

+Rolling power outages have become the horrid new normal for millions and the latest barrage affected water supplies, too.
+Ukrainian officials believe Russian President Vladimir Putin is hoping that the misery of unheated and unlit homes in the cold and dark of winter will turn public opinion against a continuation of the war but say it’s having the opposite effect, strengthening Ukrainian resolve.

-Kyiv Mayor Vitali Klitschko said that “one of the capital’s infrastructure facilities has been hit" and there were “several more explosions in different districts” of the city.
-It wasn’t immediately whether the explosions were caused by air defense systems at work or Russian projectiles hitting targets.
+Kyiv Mayor Vitali Klitschko said Wednesday that “one of the capital’s infrastructure facilities has been hit" and there were “several more explosions in different districts” of the city.
 He said water supplies were knocked out in all of Kyiv.

-There were power outages in parts of Kyiv, in the northern city of Kharkiv, the western city of Lviv and in the southern Odesa region.
-In Moldova, Infrastructure Minister Andrei Spinu said that “we have massive power outages across the country” following a similar outage on Nov.
-15.
+There were power outages in parts of Kyiv, while power was out in the wider Kyiv region, in the northern city of Kharkiv, the western city of Lviv, the northern Chernihiv region and in the southern Odesa region.
+In Moldova, Infrastructure Minister Andrei Spinu said that “we have massive power outages across the country,” whose Soviet-era energy systems remain interconnected with Ukraine.

-Kharkiv's mayor said that power was out in the city, Ukraine’s second largest, and all public transport had stopped running.
-Lviv regional governor Maksym Kozytskyy reports “two missile strikes on a power substation” in the region, and several districts of the region have been left without power.
-The entire Kyiv region is now without electricity, according to governor Oleksiy Kuleba.

-State-owned grid operator Ukrenergo said Russia’s missile attack was continuing, but there were already emergency shutdowns in all regions.
+There was a similar outage in Moldova on Nov.
+15. The country's pro-Western president, Maia Sandu, said in a statement that “Russia left Moldova in the dark.”
+She said that the future of Moldova, a country of about 2.6 million people, “must remain toward the free world.”

+Power also was out in most parts of the western Khmelnytskyi region, governor Serhii Hamalii said on Telegram.
+He added that a nuclear power plant in the region was disconnected from the Ukrainian electricity grid.

 The latest onslaught came hours after Ukrainian authorities said an overnight rocket attack destroyed a hospital maternity ward in southern Ukraine, killing a 2-day-old baby.
 Following the overnight strike in Vilniansk, close to the city of Zaporizhzhia, the baby’s mother and a doctor were pulled alive from the rubble.